p-adams/project-thabit-api/README.md

 # Weights and Measures API

-API to convert to and from Islamic Weights and Measures
+API that supports bi-directional conversion of Islamic Weights and Measures.